OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Sierra Nevada, Spain

 The Sierra Nevada is home to the most southerly ski resort in Europe, where skiers can experience the surreal sensation of hitting the slopes in the morning and sunbathing on the beach along Spain’s south coast in the afternoon.
 Spain might not be as known for its skiing as France, Austria and Switzerland, but it’s a good option if you’re looking for exciting pistes and more reasonable accommodation and food costs.
-Just 32km from the city of Granada, the Sierra Nevada Ski Resort reaches a heady 3,300 metres and has a vertical drop of 1,200 metres.
+Just 32km from the city of Granada, the Sierra Nevada Ski Resort reaches a heady 3,300m and has a vertical drop of 1,200m.
 The resort has over 106km of marked slopes and 124 runs, spanning easy to very difficult.

 If you’re looking for a budget skiing option, you could do a lot worse than Bansko, Bulgaria’s most popular ski resort located at the foot of the Pirin Mountains in south-west Bulgaria, 160km from the capital, Sofia.
 The resort has 70km of ski runs as well as a fun park and half-pipe for snowboarders.
 While Bansko is not as developed as the bigger resorts in the Alps, it is a good option for a reasonable ski holiday, whether you’re a beginner or more advanced.

 Riksgränsen is a ski resort unlike any other; the world’s most northerly ski resort is located 200km north of the Arctic Circle in Lapland.
 Due to its dark and freezing winters, the ski season runs from February to June, making it a great spring or early summer destination.
 Visitors can ski by the light of the midnight sun in what must be one of the most magical ski experiences in the world.
 There is a great range of on and off-piste skiing and when you’re not hitting the slopes, you can go dog sledding or take a snow mobile tour.